alessap/apistar_alpine/README.md

 # apistar_alpine
-creating a simple api using apistar, docker, and deploying using aws elasticbeanstalk
+Creating a simple api using apistar and docker.

+Using AWS cli to create and deploy the application to AWS elasticbeanstalk.